sulfaratnas/code-refactoring/1. code-smells/bloaters/long-method.md

 ## How To Fix It

+As a rule of thumb, if you feel the need to comment on something inside a method, you should take this code and put it in a new method.
+Even a single line can and should be split off into a separate method, if it requires explanations.
+And if the method has a descriptive name, nobody will need to look at the code to see what it does.

-The best fix is to [Replace Inline Code With Function Call](.././../2.%20refactorings/replace-inline-code-with-function-call.md)—that is, call other existing methods to implement the logic.
+- The best fix is to [Replace Inline Code With Function Call](.././../2.%20refactorings/replace-inline-code-with-function-call.md) that is, call other existing methods to implement the logic.
-If no suitable helper methods exist, [Extract Method](.././../2.%20refactorings/extract-method.md) can break up the long method into more digestible chunks.
+- If no suitable helper methods exist, [Extract Method](.././../2.%20refactorings/extract-method.md) can break up the long method into more digestible chunks.

 ## Refactor